Black Satellites to get $100K bonus from govt for winning WAFU B U-20 tournament

 The Black Satellites defeated the Young Stallions of Burkina Faso by 2-1 in the final to win the title on Saturday.

-Ghana came from behind to beat Burkina Faso with goals by the captain of the side Daniel Afriyie Yeboah and Precious Boah who scored two goals in the tournament.
+Ghana came from behind to beat Burkina Faso with goals by Captain of the side Daniel Afriyie Yeboah and Precious Boah who scored two goals in the tournament.

-Speaking on behalf of the Minister for Youth and Sports, Mr. Oteng, the Chief Accountant, assured the team of a special package to be given out by the government.
+Speaking on behalf of the Minister for Youth and Sports, Mr Oteng, the Chief Accountant, assured the team of a special package to be given out by government.

 “The Minister has asked we inform you that the package that was given to the team for winning the 2017 WAFU Tournament is the same that will be given to you."